赛博清明

 Cyber Tomb-Sweeping / Digital Qingming

 Imagine China's traditional Qingming grave-sweeping festival, but instead of honoring ancestors, Gen-Z internet users are leaving virtual incense and tearful tributes for dead apps, shuttered platforms, and bankrupt brands.
-When a beloved service goes offline, netizens flood its last webpage or social media memorial with elegies, memes, and 'RIP' posts — equal parts genuine nostalgia and gleeful absurdist humor.
+Emerging around 2026, when a beloved service goes offline, netizens flood its last webpage or social media memorial with elegies, memes, and 'RIP' posts — equal parts genuine nostalgia and gleeful absurdist humor.
 It's grief, but make it meme-able.

 Cultural Context